KALPESH003/PassSentinel/README.md

 ## 👤 Author
 KALPESH K. SUTHAR

-If you like Taskly, give it a star ⭐ on GitHub and showcase your support!
+If you like *PassSentinel*, give it a star ⭐ on GitHub and showcase your support!

 ---

 ## Tags
-task-manager, productivity, html-css-js, webapp, ui-design, localstorage, javascript-project, to-do-list, mscit, portfolio
+password-analyzer, security, cybersecurity, hashing, html-css-js, web-crypto-api, frontend-security, data-privacy, password-generator, mscit, portfolio